Richard Simmons: In media

-Simmons portrayed himself in the Amazing Stories episode "Remote Control Man".
-Simmons was a guest on The Rosie O'Donnell Show on November 18, 1997, together with Celine Dion.
-He was a frequent guest on The Howard Stern Show, his last appearance coming in 2013.

-Simmons was also a guest on Late Night with David Letterman (NBC) and the Late Show with David Letterman (CBS), but on November 22, 2000, they had a falling-out after an incident on that night's show.
-Simmons (while dressed as a turkey) grabbed Letterman as if to hug or kiss him, to which Letterman responded by spraying Simmons with a fire extinguisher, which made Simmons have a severe asthma attack.
-Simmons did not appear on the Letterman show for six years, finally returning on November 29, 2006.
-During that time, Letterman once again set Simmons up for a prank; while Simmons was demonstrating a steamer branded with his name, Letterman insisted on placing a tray under the steamer which Simmons did not believe belonged there.
+Simmons was a guest on Late Night with David Letterman (NBC) and the Late Show with David Letterman (CBS), but on November 22, 2000, they had a falling-out after an incident on that night's show.
+While dressed as a turkey, Simmons grabbed Letterman as if to hug or kiss him, to which Letterman responded by spraying Simmons with a fire extinguisher, which made Simmons have a severe asthma attack.
+Simmons did not appear on the Letterman show for six years, eventually returning on November 29, 2006.
+On that occasion, Letterman once again set Simmons up for a prank; while Simmons was demonstrating a steamer branded with his name, Letterman insisted on placing a tray under the steamer which Simmons did not believe belonged there.
 When Simmons turned the steamer on, something in the tray exploded and caught fire, sending Simmons running for his life.
-Despite the scare, Simmons took the incident in fairly good nature, even joking that he "felt like Michael Jackson" (referring to a mishap where Jackson's hair was accidentally set on fire by pyrotechnics while filming a Pepsi commercial).
+Despite the scare, Simmons took the incident in fairly good nature, even joking that he "felt like (he was) Michael Jackson" (referring to a mishap where Jackson's hair was accidentally set on fire by pyrotechnics while filming a Pepsi commercial).

 In 1998, Simmons provided the voice of Boone in Rudolph the Red-Nosed Reindeer: The Movie.
-He featured as himself on numerous television series, including Whose Line Is It Anyway?, CHiPs, Saturday Night Live, The Larry Sanders Show, and in the Arrested Development episode "Bringing Up Buster".
+He featured as himself on numerous television series, including Whose Line Is It Anyway?, CHiPs, Saturday Night Live, The Larry Sanders Show, and in the Arrested Development episode "Bringing Up Buster."
 In 1999, he hosted the short-lived television series DreamMaker.
-On January 14, 2000, Simmons and Tribune Entertainment parted ways, following low ratings.
-In 2007, he filmed the PBS pledge-drive special Love Yourself and Win.
+On January 14, 2000, Simmons and Tribune Entertainment parted ways due to low ratings.
+In 2007, he filmed a PBS special Love Yourself and Win for their pledge drive.